smilerichpse/smilerichpse/README.md

 - 👋 Hi, I’m @smilerichpse
 - 👀 I’m interested in Machine Learing
-- 🌱 I’m currently learning about Tensorlflow
+- 🌱 I’m currently learning about Tensorlflow and Pytorch
-- 💞️ I’m looking to collaborate on Tensorlflow working
+- 💞️ I’m looking to collaborate on Tensorlflow and Pytorch working
 - 📫 How to reach me is emailing to smile0707@gmail.com

 <!---